Three-Minute Legal Tips: Disputed Presidential Elections

 In the event of a disputed election, a sitting president has a number of political options at his disposable to attempt to influence the result — but ultimately very few legal tools with which to do so.

 So, who actually has the power to determine the next commander in chief, and when will the country know who will be sitting in the Oval Office on Jan.
 20?

-In just three minutes, Lisa Manheim, UW Charles I. Stone professor of law, discusses how disputed elections are decided and what, if anything, either candidate can do about it.
+In just three minutes, Lisa Manheim, a Charles I. Stone Professor of Law, discusses how disputed elections are decided and what, if anything, either candidate can do about it.

 Read the Transcript

 Lisa Manheim: Hi, I'm Lisa Manheim and I'm the Charles Stone Associate Professor of Law at the University of Washington School of Law.